skypjack/entt/docs/md/signal.md

 clear separation between the signal itself and the `sink` class, that is a tool to be used to connect and disconnect listeners on the fly.

 The API of a signal handler is straightforward.
-The most important thing is that it comes in two forms: with and without a collector.
-In case a signal is provided with a collector, all the values returned by the listeners can be literally _collected_ and used later by the caller.
-Otherwise it works just like a plain signal that emits events from time to time.<br/>
+If a collector is supplied to the signal when something is published, all the values returned by the listeners can be literally _collected_ and used later by the caller.
+Otherwise, the class works just like a plain signal that emits events from time to time.<br/>
 To create instances of signal handlers it is sufficient to provide the type of function to which they refer: